daqiren888/w251/HW05/Readme.md

 ### Extra credit challange
-I tried using resnet50 (hw5_simple.py) with minor modificaitons.
+I tried using resnet50 (please refer to hw5_simple.py in this folder) with minor modificaitons.

 ### Submission